 Writing gives us a chance to explore our thoughts and feelings without rushing or feeling judged.
 Some people write best to prompts.
 By contrast, I find that if I start free writing whatever comes into my head and stick with it, the stuff I need to work on will surface.

 Some healthcare workers also find it helpful to channel their experiences into creative writing.
-Check out this blog post by physician assistant Rachel Berros, PA-C, to hear how she uses fiction as a source of personal strength and resiliency.

 Feeling irritable and down after a long shift?
 Just five minutes of moderate exercise can give your mood a boost.
 In general, active people experience less depression and anxiety.